 - The 2 gorilla parks of Congo are located in the eastern part of Congo which relatively volatile when it comes to security although it is still safe enough for you to consider it as a credible destination for your Africa gorilla tour.

-- The 2 Congo gorilla destinations are found in the region which is prone to the Ebola outbreaks but the health officials are always quick enough to quarantine people suspected to have this disease hence keep the destination always open to visitors who would wish to track gorillas here.
+- The 2 Congo gorilla destinations are found in the region which is prone to Ebola outbreaks but the health officials are always quick enough to quarantine people suspected to have this disease hence keep the destination always open to visitors who would wish to track gorillas here.

 Is it possible for me to do double gorilla trekking in Africa in Uganda and Rwanda and Congo?

-Yes this is very possible for you to engage in gorilla trekking in more than 1 destination and this has its own benefits as it gives you an opportunity to have an experience of gorilla trekking in the various destinations.
-For example if you do double gorilla tracking in Uganda you have an opportunity to see gorillas in 2 different gorilla parks or even in four different sectors of Bwindi
+Yes this is very possible for you to engage in gorilla trekking in more than 1 destination and this has its own benefits as it gives you an opportunity to have an experience of gorilla trekking in various destinations.
+For example, if you do double gorilla tracking in Uganda you have an opportunity to see gorillas in 2 different gorilla parks or even in four different sectors of Bwindi